-Hearing your baby cry in the middle of the night can be unsettling for parents.
+Hearing your baby cry in the middle of the night can be unsettling.
 Because they can’t talk, you don’t know for sure why they are crying.
 But you do know one thing – they're not sleeping, and neither are you.

 But the fact is, especially for babies younger than 6 months, it’s very common for babies to cry and wake up during the night.
 Your baby is unlikely to sleep through the night before they are 4 to 6 months old, so it’s better to plan for it to avoid frustration and take naps when you can.
 Also, if your baby has slept for a six-hour stretch (lucky you), they may be quite hungry when they wake up.